paolocaminiti/dom2idom/README.md

-### In place DOM to DOM mutations, via IncrementalDOM.
+### In place DOM to DOM mutations, via Incremental DOM.

 ##### DISCLAIMER
-This came out of curiosity, it's a very inefficient way to use IncrementalDOM, and should absolutely not be your pick for new projects.
+This came out of curiosity, it's a very inefficient way to use Incremental DOM, and should absolutely not be your pick for new projects.

 In old existing codebases that you need to put your hands on, it may help you take advantage of in place mutations and refactor things in a bit more declarative style without modifing your UI DOM generation.
 For such codebases it comes as a relatively lightweight dependecy (IncrementalDOM is < 10Kb).